Note: this list of places includes island features such as summits, but not islands as such.

 Height:251mOS 1:50k Mapsheet: 36Grid Reference: N98164 83284 Place visited by 72 members.
 Recently by: Jai-mckinney, Oscar-mckinney, Dee68, Carolyn105, Glanman2, annem, trostanite, dregishjake, briankelly, abcd, dregish, TommyV, arderincorbett, wtrs, TommyMc I have visited this place: NO (You need to be a logged-in member to change this.)

 Mount Oriel is located above the village of Collon (collann, 'height').
 In the Book of Ballymote (late 14th century), its name is given as Sliabh Collain or Sliabh Leitreach, the latter meaning 'mountain of the wet slope'.
 It is the highest point in a range of hills on the Louth/Meath border which was anciently called Sliabh Breagha.
 Those peaks on the Louth side of the border are known in English as the Ferrard Hills, from the name of the local barony.
 Oriel is a very ancient name denoting a population group, the Airghialla, whose territory extended at its height all the way from North Louth to the vicinity of Derry in a diagonal band across Ulster.
 However, it was later much reduced and the name Oriel came to be used as a by-name for Co.
 Louth.
 The application of the English name Mount Oriel to this hill seems even more modern.
 It may be linked to the title of Baron Oriel of Ferrard, granted to John Foster, whose residence was at Collon, in 1821.

 Mount Oriel is the 1283th highest place in Ireland.
-Mount Oriel is the most northerly summit in the East Coast area.
-Trackback: https://mountainviews.ie/summit/1002/
+Mount Oriel is the most easterly summit in the North East Midlands area.
+Linkback: https://mountainviews.ie/summit/1002/